FaeInterestingWorld/.github/profile/README.md

 ---

 ## Ending thoughts

+Expecting a utopia like the Culture novels in the next few decades may be a bit too optimistic, but taking meaningful steps towards it seems possible with the wise use of powerful technology and a new philosophy that recognizes our newfound qpotential.

 While The author hopes to live long enough to see if the IWH is correct, it is also possible that I-AGIs may take centuries instead of decades.